xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-bvi-interfaces.md

 </pre>
 </div>

-From the above we can see that non BVI interface will not allow the egress IPv4 ACL when _hw-module profile acl egress layer3 interface-based_ is configured.
+From the above, we can see that non BVI interface will not allow the egress IPv4 ACL when **_hw-module profile acl egress layer3 interface-based_** is configured.

 ### Egress V6 ACL